git/git/.github/PULL_REQUEST_TEMPLATE.md

 or pull request mechanism for their contributions.

-Instead, we use the Git mailing list (git@vger.kernel.org) for code and documenatation submissions, code reviews, and bug reports.
+Instead, we use the Git mailing list (git@vger.kernel.org) for code and documentation submissions, code reviews, and bug reports.
 The mailing list is plain text only (anything with HTML is sent directly to the spam folder).